ddeloy/au-input/README.md

 It will be the foundation of a more details Component Library.

-Special thanks to: [Angular University](https://angular-university.io/) for excellent course on Building your own Angular Libray
+Special thanks to: [Angular University](https://angular-university.io/) for excellent course on Building your own Angular Library which provided basis for this project.

 ### Features: